Identification of chemical groups with FTIR (solid samples)

 Questions?
 We're happy to help.

-Business hours: Mon–Fri 9 AM – 5 PM Finnish time (EST/EEST)
+Business hours: Mon–Fri 9 AM – 5 PM Finnish time (EET/EEST)

 Other tests we offer

 This metal screening analysis includes the semi-quantitative determination of 70 elements.
 The method can be used, for example, to determine the background concentrations of metals in environmental samples or to study the elemental distribution of unknown samples.
 Screening is also often performed to assess which metals should be analyzed by a quantitative method.
 The measurement is performed using a high-resolution ICP-MS technique (ICP-SFMS), which can identify very low elemental concentrations.
 A semi-quantitative determination of the following elements is included: Ag, Al, As, Au, B, Ba, Be, Bi, Br, Ca, Cd, Ce, Co, Cr, Cs, Cu, Dy, Er, Eu, Fe, Ga, Gd, Ge, Hf, Hg, Ho, I, Ir, K, La, Lu, Mg, Mn, Mo, Na, Nb, Nd, Ni, Os, P, Pb, Pd, Pr, Pt, Rb, Re, Rh, Ru, S, Sb, Sc, Se, Si, Sm, Sn, Sr, Ta, Tb, Te, Th, Ti, Tl, Tm, U, V, W, Y, Yb, Zn and Zr.
 However, please note that some elements may not be determinable due to matrix interference.
-During this semi-quantitative analysis, the instrument is calibrated for about 30 elements and the rest of the analytes are quantified using sensitivity factors for calibrated elements with similar mass and first ionization potential considering isotope abundances.
+During this semi-quantitative analysis, the instrument is calibrated for about 30 elements.
+The rest of the analytes are quantified using sensitivity factors for calibrated elements with similar mass and first ionization potential, considering isotope abundances.
 Quantitative analysis is also available at an additional price.
 During this analysis, all elements are calibrated (excluding halogens and Os).
 Please ask for an offer for this service.

-753 €
+791 €

-Read moreTotal organic fluorine (TOF) content in challenging sample materials (chemicals, oils, etc.)
+Read moreFluorine content of challenging sample materials (chemicals, oils, etc.)

 ASTM D7359

-Determination of the total organic fluorine (TOF) content in combustible materials by combustion ion chromatography (CIC).
+Determination of the total organic fluorine (TOF) content in combustible materials using combustion ion chromatography (CIC).
+By default, TOF is analyzed as total fluorine (TF).
+If required, total inorganic fluorine (TIF) can be measured as well, and TOF calculated as the difference between TF and TIF.
 TOF analysis gives information about the total amount of organic fluorinated compounds.
 It can also be used to evaluate the presence of per- and polyfluoroalkyl substances (PFAS) in the material, even though individual PFAS compounds can't be analyzed with this method.
 The analysis is suitable for many different materials.
 Please describe the sample in detail when requesting an offer to help us prepare a quote quickly.

-350–600 €
+368–630 €

 Read moreCHNOS analysis of organic materials

 Determination of carbon, hydrogen, nitrogen, sulfur, and oxygen content of an organic sample.
-CHNS analysis (”LECO analysis”) is performed using a flash combustion method, where the sample is combusted under 25 kPa of O2 at an elevated temperature (1000 °C), followed by gas chromatography separation and detection using a thermal conductivity detector.
+CHNS analysis (”LECO analysis”) is performed using a flash combustion method, where the sample is combusted under 25 kPa of O2 at an elevated temperature (1,000 °C), followed by gas chromatography separation and detection using a thermal conductivity detector.
 Oxygen is analyzed by reduction on granulated carbon at 1480 °C, utilizing high-temperature thermal decomposition and conversion of oxygen into carbon monoxide before gas chromatography separation and detection with a thermal conductivity detector.
 The sample can be either solid or liquid, but water in the sample affects the results.
 In the case of aqueous samples, it is possible to dry the sample before analysis.
-The price includes two parallel measurements.
+The displayed price includes the full CHNOS package with two parallel measurements and applies to conventional organic samples.
 The results are reported as wt-% of the initial sample.
-The ash, drying and dry loss measurements will increase the minimum required sample material need to 300 mg.
+The addition of ash, drying, and dry loss measurements will increase the minimum required sample material to 300 mg.
 The analysis gives the total carbon, hydrogen, nitrogen, sulfur, and oxygen content of the material, but it does not identify any chemical structures.
 The measurement can be combined with other methods, such as GC-MS, 1H, and 13C NMR, to perform substance structure identification.
-Possible element packages: O, CHNS, and CHNOS.
+Analysis can be split into the following packages: CHN, O, and S.

-119–415 €
+175 €

 Read moreRaman spectroscopy - gas samples